cerner/fhir.cerner.com/content/millennium/r4/base/individuals/practitioner.md

 ## Retrieve by ID

-List an individual Practitioner by its ID:
+List an individual practitioner by their ID.

     GET /Practitioner/:id